Kimberly Davis, PhD, Postdoctoral Scientist, 2016-

 Kerry Sullivan, research assistant, 2016

-Kerry is a MS student in the College of Forestry and Conservation's Resource Conservation program.
+Kerry was a MS student in the College of Forestry and Conservation's Resource Conservation program.
 She worked in the lab from spring through fall 2016 helping develop fire-history records form Alaskan lake-sediment records, as part of the PalEON project.
 Kerry earned her BS in Biology from Green Mountain College, in Poultney, VT.

 Camie Westfall, research assistant, 2016